Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

     checkmk_agent_configure_firewall: 'true'

-Automatically configure the firewall (*currently only on RedHat derivatives*) to allow access to the Checkmk agent.
+Automatically configure the firewall (*currently only on RedHat and Debian derivatives*) to allow access to the Checkmk agent.

     checkmk_agent_configure_firewall_zone: 'public'